Safeguarding Children Policy

-The record will be given to the Safeguarding lead who will decide on the appropriate course of action.
+The record will be given to the club’s CPO who will decide on the appropriate course of action.

-For concerns about child abuse, the safeguarding lead will contact Social Care.
-They will follow up all referrals to Social Care in writing within 24 hours.
+For concerns about child abuse, the CPO will contact Social Care.
+The CPO will follow up all referrals to Social Care in writing within 24 hours.
 If a member of staff thinks that the incident has not been dealt with properly, they may contact Social Care directly.

-For minor concerns regarding radicalisation, the Safeguarding lead will contact the Local Safeguarding Children Board (LSCB) .
-For more serious concerns the Safeguarding lead will contact the Police on the non-emergency number (101), or the anti-terrorist hotline on 0800 789 321.
-For urgent concerns the Safeguarding lead will contact the Police using 999.
+For minor concerns regarding radicalisation, the CPO will contact the Local Safeguarding Children Board (LSCB) For more serious concerns the CPO will contact the Police on the non-emergency number (101), or the anti-terrorist hotline on 0800 789 321.
+For urgent concerns, the CPO will contact the Police using 999.

 Allegations against staff

 If anyone makes an allegation of child abuse against a member of staff:

 - The allegation will be recorded on an Incident record form.
 Any witnesses to the incident should sign and date the entry to confirm it.